 To climb a hill, you need traction, momentum, and steady throttle.
-For more traction and control for climbing steeper and/or rougher slopes, select "4WD".
 Travel fast enough to maintain momentum, but not so fast that you cannot react to changes in the terrain as you climb.

 It is important when climbing a hill to make sure that your weight is transferred forward on the ATV.
 This can be accomplished by leaning forward and, on steeper inclines, standing on the footboards and leaning forward over the handlebars.
 Whenever possible, ride straight up hills.